-Thus far I have been concerned to emphasize the structural homologies between talk of paired truth-values true and false in a semantic metavocabulary and talk of paired practical attitudes of acceptance and rejection in a pragmatic metavocabulary.
-I think there are structurally similar reasons to look for something in addition to sentences on the side not of what is true/false or accepted/rejected, but what in some sense makes (what is expressed by) declarative sentences true or false and makes attitudes of acceptance or rejection appropriate or correct.
+Thus far the emphasis has been on the structural homologies between talk of paired truth-values true and false in a semantic metavocabulary and talk of paired practical attitudes of acceptance and rejection in a pragmatic metavocabulary.
+There are structurally similar reasons to look for something in addition to sentences on the side not of what is true/false or accepted/rejected, but what in some sense makes (what is expressed by) declarative sentences true or false and makes attitudes of acceptance or rejection appropriate or correct.
 There is a specifically semantic sense of correctness of acceptance/rejection that can just be read off of evaluations of truth and falsity, via the principle that accepting is taking-true and rejecting is taking-false.
 Acceptance is semantically correct just in case what is taken-true is true, and rejection is semantically correct just in case what is taken-false is false.
 And this non-causal, non-processual sense of "makes correct" can be expressed nonmetaphorically by a set of subjunctive conditionals: if the claim were true (its truth-conditions were satisfied), then acceptance would be semantically correct.

-But there is another sense of "correctness" that applies to discursive practices, which confer on some acts and attitudes the practical significance of accepting or rejecting claimables (truth-evaluables) expressed by (what thereby count syntactically as) declarative sentences.
+But there is another sense of "correctness" that applies to discursive practices, which confers on some acts and attitudes the practical significance of accepting or rejecting claimables (truth-evaluables) expressed by (what thereby count syntactically as) declarative sentences.
 It concerns justification, rather than truth.
-This is a still-normative notion of correctness that is neither equivalent to the semantic one nor reducible to mere matter-of-factual identification of the psychological causal antecedents of actual adoption of practical attitudes of acceptance and rejection: what makes practitioners adopt in the sense of causing them to adopt those attitudes or the processes by which they do.
+This is a still-normative notion of correctness that is neither equivalent to the semantic one nor reducible to mere matter-of-factual identification of the psychological causal antecedents of actual adoption of practical attitudes of acceptance and rejection: what makes practitioners adopt those attitudes, or the processes by which they do.
 It is a matter, rather, of the reasons interlocutors have for the attitudes of acceptance and rejection they adopt and express (in a pragmatic, rather than semantic sense) in their acts of affirmation and denial.

-Appeals to the reasons to accept and reasons to reject various claimables that are available to discursive practitioners can play explanatory-explicative roles that are analogous in some important ways to the roles played by appeals to intensions and truth conditions.
+Appeals to the reasons to accept and reasons to reject various claimables that are available to discursive practitioners can play explanatoryexplicative roles that are analogous in some important ways to the roles played by appeals to intensions and truth conditions.
 It is clear that there will be important structural disanalogies as well.
 For the reasons available to an interlocutor might justify neither acceptance nor rejection of some claimable, and one might have both some reasons to accept and some reasons to reject some (other) claimable.

-I began by pointing to an analogy between the traditional semantic extensions of declarative sentences, the two basic truth-values, on the one hand, and the two fundamental pragmatic acts and attitudes articulating the use of such sentences, acceptance and rejection (practically taking-true and taking-false), on the other.
-I have now raised the possibility of extending that analogy from the extensional to the intensional, by looking at the reasons interlocutors can have to adopt practical attitudes of acceptance and rejection.
+We began by pointing to an analogy between the traditional semantic extensions of declarative sentences, the two basic truth-values, on the one hand, and the two fundamental pragmatic acts and attitudes articulating the use of such sentences, acceptance and rejection (practically taking-true and taking-false), on the other.
+The possibility is now being raised of extending that analogy from the extensional to the intensional, by looking at the reasons interlocutors can have to adopt practical attitudes of acceptance and rejection.
 The first step on the path to elaborating pragmatics by analogy to the way semantic intensions are elaborated from merely extensional truth-values is firmly to distinguish practices of reasoning from reason relations.
 This is to distinguish reasons to do something-adopt an attitude or perform an act, accept or reject-from reasons for and against claimables (what is expressed by declarative sentences in the sense of what can be accepted or rejected).